xdrm-io/aicra/README.md

 > The executable `aicra` will be placed into your `$GOPATH/bin` folder, if added to your environment PATH it should be available as a standalone command in your terminal.
-If not, you can simply run `$GOPATH/bin/aicra` to use the command or create a symlink into `/usr/local/bin` or the PATH folder of your choice for less characters to type.
+If not, you can simply run `$GOPATH/bin/aicra` to use the command or create a symlink into `/usr/local/bin` for instance.